 [Section 102 amended by No. 73 of 2006 s.
 70 and 110; No. 56 of 2010 s.
 69.]

-103. Notification of ownership of licensed premises etc.
+103. Owners of licensed premises to notify Director of certain matters

 (1) A person who, within the meaning of this Act, becomes an owner of licensed premises shall give notice in writing to the Director of the interest acquired within 7 days of acquiring it, and shall in that notice set out full particulars of the full name and the address to which notices under this Act should be sent.